hiredigitally/Accessible-Menu/README.md

-# Accessible Mega Menu
+# Accessible Menu
 =========================

-A demonstration of how to implement a keyboard and screen reader accessible mega menu as a jQuery plugin.
-It is modeled after the mega menu on [adobe.com](http://adobe.com/) but has been simplified for use by others.
-An brief explanation of our interaction design choices can be found in a blog post at [Mega menu accessibility on adobe.com](http://blogs.adobe.com/accessibility/2013/05/adobe-com.html).
+A demonstration of how to implement a keyboard and screen reader accessible dropdown/flyout menu as a vanilla JS plugin.
+Adobe's jQuery version was modeled after the mega menu on [adobe.com](http://adobe.com/) but was simplified for use by others.
+An brief explanation of Adobe's interaction design choices can be found in a blog post at [Mega menu accessibility on adobe.com](http://blogs.adobe.com/accessibility/2013/05/adobe-com.html).

 Content for the links and text within the mega menu comes from the [Web Content Accessibility Guidelines (WCAG) 2.0](http://www.w3.org/TR/WCAG/).